Artistic Director & Luxury Brand Ambassador

 Friederike Krum is an award-winning German Mezzo Soprano based in London, acclaimed for her vocal versatility.
 Her private and public concerts take her all across the globe leaving her audiences mesmerised by her exceptional variety of repertoire, from classical to contemporary, as well as her ability to switch her voice from a fully classical mezzo soprano to a mellow, smooth voice that allows her to sing jazz, musical and famous crossover songs.

 She trained at the prestigious college for Music in Hamburg with Professor Ingrid Kremling and later worked privately with Dame Elisabeth Schwarzkopf.
 Friederike has received several prestigious awards and TV documentaries about her life and career have been aired.

-Friederike did record a charity single with platinum-selling UK classical crossover star, Russell Watson which they performed together at the Royal Albert Hall in 2018 as special guest stars in 'The Best of the West End' show to standing ovations and Friederike returned to the Royal Albert Hall in 2020 & 2021.
+Friederike did record a charity single with platinum-selling UK classical crossover star, Russell Watson which they performed together at the Royal Albert Hall in 2018 to standing ovations and Friederike returned to the Royal Albert Hall in 2020 & 2021.
 She also starred with the Royal Philharmonic Orchestra conducted by Cristian Mandeal at Cadogan Hall in 2018 where she sang the 'Vocalise' by Rachmaninoff & 'The Symphony of Sorrowful Songs' by Górecki.